ksgwxfan/hurdat2parser/README.md

 ```
 - Yes, all that data is held in or derived from HURDAT2!
 - Not all data attributes are defined for all storms, especially older storms
+## Calculation Explanations
+##### HDP (Hurricane Destruction Potential)
+- values were calculated via squaring max-sustained winds, then summed if winds were >= 64 knots (Hurricane force).
+Furthermore, they were only summed if the observation time was 0Z, 6Z, 12Z, or 18Z.
+This is because each storm should have data entries at these specific times for its life (official report times).
+It is also to avoid inclusion of special entries, such as landfalls.
+This is to keep a more objective standard of space of time.
+According to Bell, the ACE method was an off-shoot of HDP, with the technique being adopted from William M. Gray and colleagues.
+Values are then scaled (except for in rankStats)
+		- *Bell, "Climate Assessment for 1999", Bulletin of the American Meteorological Society, p.S19*

+##### ACE (Accumulated Cyclone Energy)
+- values were calculated using similar convention as HDP.
+Except values where winds were >= 34kts (TS-force) were used.
+Values are then scaled (except for in rankStats)

+##### Saffir-Simpson scale (.ss_scale)
+- values are solely based on max-sustained winds at the time of observation.
+	-	Missing wind data returns a "-1"
+	-	TS strength returns "0"

+##### seasonStats()
+- Hurricane quantities are exclusive of tropical storm quantities, but are inclusive of Major Hurricane quantities
+- Seasonal Landfalls are irrespective to geographic locale.
+Maybe in a future release, US landfalls can be decifered from the data (feel free to work on your own)
+- Seasonal landfall quantities are irrespective to the quantity of landfalls a single storm makes.
+So storms only contribute a max of 1 to the seasonal landfall total
+## Usage / Attribution
+- License is GNUv3.
+Feel free to use/inspect/modify/improve however you wish.
+If you'd like, let me know how you used it in a project/research you're doing.

+## Roadmap
+#### Function Tweaking
+- Add SS scale duration

+#### GIS Function
+- Text-delimited format for import in GIS programs
+- Inclusion of ID's and lat/long points; and other attributes

+#### Season Objects
+- Allow easy iteration through entire seasons
+- Allow easier comparison of season-to-season data

+## Contact / Comments
+- Questions/Corrections/Issues/Ideas/Explanations/Comments can all be made via my github
+- Kyle S. Gentry, UNCC '17